Skip to content

 Rate Limiting

-Continuum Router provides advanced rate limiting capabilities to prevent abuse, ensure fair resource allocation, and protect backend services from overload.
+Continuum Router rate-limits requests to prevent abuse, allocate resources fairly, and protect backends from overload.
 The rate limiting system uses a token bucket algorithm with multiple layers of protection.

 Overview